Shicheng-Liu/ardrone_PSU/README.md

 ```
 source ~/<your_workspace>/parrot-groundsdk/./products/olympe/linux/env/shell
 ```
+I recommend you to write this command down in the .bashrc or .bash_alias file as another command such as `shellOlympe` to save time.

 #### Check your installation
 In the shell environment you've created in the previous step, you can check if the installation was successfull by the following command.